kheehing/sos_nyp_fypj_flutter/README.md

-# sosnyp
+# SOSNYP
-Please scroll down to the last part if you are lazy to read these.

-## Problem Statement:
+Did This Project for my year 3 FYPJ.
 There are many cases of special needs students with physical disabilities, especially children, being neglected during emergency drills.
 This could lead to major issue in a real emergency when no proper help is abailable.
 Technology has been and continue to be an advantage to people with disabilities.
 Hence, employing Apps and other digital tools is very beneficial for the special needs in time of emergency.

-## Objective:
-To create a mobile application that provides assistance for special needs students with physical disabilities in time of emergency

-## Accounts created for the app
+## Getting Started (Accounts for the application)

 ### Admin
 #### UserName & Password: